DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

 GitLab offers a built-in continuous integration service.
 You can read more about it in [GitLab documentation](https://docs.gitlab.com/ee/ci/quick_start/README.html).

-To run tests with TestCafe, you need a virtual machine with Node.js, TestCafe and main browsers installed.
+To run tests with TestCafe, you need a virtual machine with Node.js, TestCafe and browsers.
 Instead of installing them manually, you can use a [Docker](https://www.docker.com/) image.

+The easiest way to run TestCafe tests is [use an official TestCafe Docker image](#option-1---use-testcafe-docker-image) based on Alpine Linux with preinstalled Node.js, TestCafe, Firefox and Chromium.

+However, if you already have a Docker image prepared to deploy your web application and run tests, you can [install TestCafe to this image before testing](#option-2---install-testcafe-to-a-docker-image).

 ## Option 1 - Use TestCafe Docker Image

-The easiest way to run TestCafe tests is use an official TestCafe [Docker image](https://hub.docker.com/r/testcafe/testcafe/) based on Alpine Linux with preinstalled Node.js, TestCafe, Firefox and Chromium.

 Open the `.gitlab-ci.yml` file that stores GitLab CI configuration.
 If you don't have this file yet, create it in the repository's root directory.